hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 This stick supports dual boot.

-`k0` and `r0` respectively contain the kernel and firmware of the first image, `k1` and `r1` the kernel and the firmware of the second one
+`k0` and `r0` respectively contain the kernel and firmware of the first image, while `k1` and `r1` respectively contain the kernel and the firmware of the second one.

 ## Serial Console

 The stick has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
-To accept TX line commands, GND of TTL adapter should be attached to the stick's shield:
+To accept TX line commands, the GND of the TTL adapter should be attached to the stick's shield:

 {% include image.html file="ont-leox-lxt-010s-h_ttl.jpg" alt="Leox LXT-010S-H TTL Pinout" caption="Leox LXT-010S-H TTL Pinout" %}

 ## List firmware version

-{% include alert.html content="There is a new firmware avaliable from LeoLabs that fix the 2.5GbE" alert="Note" icon="svg-info" color="blue" %}
+{% include alert.html content="There is a new firmware avaliable from LeoLabs that fixes the 2.5GbE" alert="Note" icon="svg-info" color="blue" %}

 - V3.3.4L3
 - V3.3.4L4rc1 (Fix 2.5GbE HiSGMII)